HuJohner/vscode-bas-modding-ext/README.md

 1. New Mod context command to create a folder and manifest file.

+2. Definition linking and auto-completion suggestions for CatalogData

-2. Snippets to easily create a quest.
+3. Snippets to easily create a quest.

-2. JSON validation for Quests.
+4. JSON validation for Quests.

 ## Requirements